The unique quirks, oddities and head-scratchers of Red Sox' 2026 schedule

 Once the model is finished running, we put its projection next to the latest betting lines for the game to arrive at a relative confidence level for each wager.

-Here are the best bets our model is projecting for Monday’s game between the Royals and the White Sox:
+Here are the best bets our model is projecting for Wednesday’s game between the Royals and the White Sox:

 • Moneyline: NBC Sports Bet is staying away from a play on the Moneyline.